-This staircase was designed in 2 minutes in the middle of the ezbet belal salvaged yard in cairo.
-I had spent hours drawing other ideas before our visit, but none worked for my engaged to be married clients.
+This staircase was designed in two minutes in the middle of the Ezbet Belal, a salvage yard in Cairo.
+I had spent hours sketching other ideas before our visit, but nothing was the right fit for my soon to be married clients.

-Like a lot of couples, they had different design sensibilities and, hence, different requirements for their home.
-The husband wanted something modern and funky that used glass.
-The wife wanted a contemporary take of a traditional wooden staircase.
-After first, after numerous design attempts I was unable to create a staircase they’d both love, so, I decided we needed to go to ezbet belal so that we can be inspired and brainstorm to find the perfect design.
+Like a lot of couples, they had different design sensibilities and taste.
+The husband wanted something modern and funky that used glass, while his wife wanted a contemporary take on a traditional wooden staircase.
+After numerous design attempts, I decided for us to go to Ezbet Belal and find a shared inspiration there.

-The modern sense came from the simple lines of the balusters and hand rail.
-Using the same wood as the mashrabia, I created balusters composed of 2 supports holding 3-4 mashrabia pieces each.
-The glass was incorporated to make the staircase less wood heavy and the break between the balusters allowed the mashrabia pieces to stand out.
+The simple lines of the balusters and handrail give the staircase a contemporary feel.
+Using the same wood as the mashrabia, I created balusters composed of two supports holding three to four mashrabia pieces each.
+The glass inserts render the staircase less wood heavy, while the break between balusters allows the mashrabia pieces to stand out.
 Moreover, the glass balanced the modern aspects of the handrail and balusters.
-In contrast to the mashrabia pieces, the handrail and balusters have a lite gloss finished and are sanded smooth.
+In contrast to the mashrabia pieces, the handrail and balusters have a lite gloss finish and are sanded smooth.